Direct Sum in Vector Spaces

 Definition

-(i) Existence: For any $\mathbf{v} \in V$, there exist $\mathbf{v}_{1} \in W_{1}$ and $\mathbf{v}_{2} \in W_{2}$ satisfying $\mathbf{v} = \mathbf{v}_{1} + \mathbf{v}_{2}$.
+(i) Existence: For any $\mathbf{v} \in V$ there exist $\mathbf{v}_{1} \in W_{1}$ and $\mathbf{v}_{2} \in W_{2}$ satisfying $\mathbf{v} = \mathbf{v}_{1} + \mathbf{v}_{2}$.

-(ii) Exclusivity: $W_{1} \cap W_{2} = \left\{ \mathbf{0} \right\}$
+(ii) Trivial intersection: $W_{1} \cap W_{2} = \left\{ \mathbf{0} \right\}$

-(iii) Uniqueness: For a given $\mathbf{v}$, there exists a unique $\mathbf{v}_{1} \in W_{1}$ and $\mathbf{v}_{2} \in W_{2}$ satisfying $\mathbf{v} = \mathbf{v}_{1} + \mathbf{v}_{2}$.
+(iii) Uniqueness: For a given $\mathbf{v}$ the $\mathbf{v}_{1} \in W_{1}$ and $\mathbf{v}_{2} \in W_{2}$ satisfying $\mathbf{v} = \mathbf{v}_{1} + \mathbf{v}_{2}$ are unique.

 Generalization1

 Let $W_{1}, W_{2}, \dots, W_{k}$ be subspaces of the vector space $V$.
-When these subspaces meet the following conditions, $V$ is called the direct sum of $W_{1}, \dots, W_{k}$, denoted by $V = W_{1} \oplus \cdots \oplus W_{k}$.
+If these subspaces satisfy the following conditions, we say that $V$ is the direct sum of $W_{1}, \dots, W_{k}$ and denote it by $V = W_{1} \oplus \cdots \oplus W_{k}$.

-• $\displaystyle V = \sum\limits_{i=1}^{k}W_{i}$
+$\displaystyle V = \sum\limits_{i=1}^{k}W_{i}$

-• $\displaystyle W_{j} \bigcap \sum\limits_{i \ne j}W_{i} = \left\{ \mathbf{0} \right\} \text{ for each } j(1\le j \le k)$
+$\displaystyle W_{j} \bigcap \sum\limits_{i \ne j}W_{i} = \left\{ \mathbf{0} \right\} \text{ for each } j(1\le j \le k)$

-Here, $\sum\limits_{i=1}^{k}W_{i}$ is the sum of the $W_{i}$.
+In this case $\sum\limits_{i=1}^{k}W_{i}$ is the sum of $W_{i}$.

 Explanation

-(i) Existence: This condition can be rewritten as $V = W_{1} + W_{2}$, meaning "$V$ is the sum of $W_{1}$ and $W_{2}$".
+(i) Existence: This condition is $V = W_{1} + W_{2}$; in other words it can be rewritten as “$V$ is the sum of $W_{1}$ and $W_{2}$.”

-(iii) Uniqueness: In fact, this condition is not necessary.
-Due to condition (ii), if $\mathbf{v}_{1} \in W_{1}$, then $\pm \mathbf{v}_{1} \notin W_{2}$ exists, and only one representation exists for the zero vector $W$.
+(iii) Uniqueness: In fact this condition is redundant.
+If (ii) holds and $\mathbf{v}_{1} \in W_{1}$, then $\pm \mathbf{v}_{1} \notin W_{2}$, and for the zero vector $\mathbf{0}$ of $W$ there exists only the following representation.

 $$ \mathbf{0} = \mathbf{0} + \mathbf{0},\quad \mathbf{0}\in W_{1}, W_{2} $$

-Therefore, if two expressions $\mathbf{v}_{1} + \mathbf{v}_{2}$ and $\mathbf{v}_{1}^{\prime} + \mathbf{v}_{2}^{\prime}$ exist for $\mathbf{v}$,
+Therefore, if for $\mathbf{v}$ there exist two representations $\mathbf{v}_{1} + \mathbf{v}_{2}$ and $\mathbf{v}_{1}^{\prime} + \mathbf{v}_{2}^{\prime}$,

 $$ \mathbf{0} = \mathbf{v} - \mathbf{v} = (\mathbf{v}_{1} - \mathbf{v}_{1}^{\prime}) + (\mathbf{v}_{2} - \mathbf{v}_{2}^{\prime}) = \mathbf{0} + \mathbf{0} \implies \mathbf{v}_{1}=\mathbf{v}_{1}^{\prime},\ \mathbf{v}_{2}=\mathbf{v}_{2}^{\prime} $$

-Further, (i), (ii) $\iff$ (iii) is validated.
+furthermore (i), (ii) $\iff$ (iii) hold.

-See Also
+See also

-1. Stephen H. Friedberg, Linear Algebra (4th Edition, 2002), p275 ↩︎
+Stephen H. Friedberg, Linear Algebra (4th Edition, 2002), p275 ↩︎